 Funding for Field trips is provided by the Mistral PTA, these funds are supplemented by grants when possible.
 Various modes of transportation are used for field trips.
 These include district school buses, chartered buses or city buses, and walking to local destinations.

 Physical Education Instruction

-Our district contracts with Rhythm and Moves for physical education classes for all students in grade 1, 2 and 3.
-Classes meet weekly for 45 minutes and the teacher remains with the students.
-Our district contracts with Rhythm and Moves for 4th and 5th grade PE also.
-Classes meet twice a week for 45 minutes.
-Rhythm and Moves provides credentialed teachers while the classroom teachers have planning and preparation time.
+Our district contracts with an outside organization for physical education classes for students in all grades.
+Classes meet weekly for 45 minutes for students in K-3.
+4th and 5th grade PE classes meet twice a week for 45 minutes.